Introduction to research integrity at the University

 The University recognises that concerns relating to research integrity can be complex, challenging and highly sensitive; and can impact upon the emotional and mental wellbeing of those involved.

-Any person wishing to confidentially raise concerns about the integrity of research being conducted under the auspices of the University can do so through the Named Person by emailing firstname.lastname@example.org as part of the University’s Policy on Misconduct in Research.
-Concerns can also be raised initially at a local level via, or with the assistance of, an intermediary such as a Line Manager, Tutor or Supervisor, Head of School, Trade Union representative, Guild Advice Service representative, or colleague.
+Any person wishing to raise concerns about the integrity of research being conducted under the auspices of the University can do so in confidence through the Named Person for Research Integrity by emailing email@example.com as part of the University’s ‘Policy on Misconduct in Research’.
+Concerns can also be raised initially at a local level within the institution via, or with the assistance of, an intermediary such as a Line Manager, Tutor or Supervisor, Head of School, Trade Union representative, Guild advice service representative, or colleague.

 The University has policies and procedures in place to ensure that research is conducted to the highest levels of ethics and integrity, and these are available on the research integrity webpages.
 The University recognises the importance of clear policies and guidelines in embedding a culture of integrity and ethics within research practices.
 Such documents support researchers in understanding and acting according to expected standards, values and behaviours.

-The University's research ethics process provides rigorous safeguards and reduces harm wherever possible for all those involved in the research process by ensuring that the research project is subject to active consideration of the ethical issues that may arise.
+The University's research ethics process provides rigorous safeguards and reduces harm wherever possible for all those involved in the research process by ensuring that the research is subject to active consideration of the ethical issues that may arise.
 The research ethics framework provides a mechanism for researchers to demonstrate engagement with ethical issues, and the process supports researchers in designing research to a high ethical standard.

 The University’s Research Ethics Committees are constituted and operate in accordance with the Economic and Social Research Council Framework for Research Ethics and include lay representation, as well as a broad range of discipline expertise.